openvinotoolkit/openvino_tensorflow/README.md

 ### Debugging

 Don't just use `lldb` -- it likely refers to `/usr/bin/lldb` and OS X security preferences will prevent it from inheriting your `LD_LIBRARY_PATH`.
-Instead, alias it to `/Applications/Xcode.app/Contents/Developer/usr/bin/lldb`.
+Instead, a better approach is to alias it to `/Applications/Xcode.app/Contents/Developer/usr/bin/lldb`.

 ## Support